Coaching, Sport, Recreation and Fitness Administration Master’s Degree (M.Ed.)

 Graduate students take 12 hours of courses related to their chosen program concentration.
 The two options are: 1) Coaching/Sport Administration, or (2) Recreation/Fitness Administration.

-Coaching/Sport Block Classes (Minimum of 12 Hours) Courses Hours CSRF 6304 Coaching Psychology 3 CSRF 6307 Athletic Administration 3 CSRF 6325 Philosophy & Ethics in Sport, Fitness, and Recreation 3 CSRF 6326 Coaching Administration 3 CSRF 6329 Athletic Academic Advising and Counseling 3 CSRF 6346 Human Kinetics 3 CSRF 6365 Coaching Science in Strength and Conditioning 3 CSRF 6377 Sport Publications & Graphic Design 3 Recreation & Fitness Block Classes (Minimum of 12 Hours) Courses Hours CSRF 6316 Recreation Program Administration 3 CSRF 6319 Outdoor Education and Summer Camp Administration 3 CSRF 6324 Sport, Fitness, and Recreation for Special Populations 3
+Coaching/Sport Block Classes (Minimum of 12 Hours) Courses Hours CSRF 6304 Coaching Psychology 3 CSRF 6307 Athletic Administration 3 CSRF 6325 Philosophy & Ethics in Sport, Fitness, and Recreation 3 CSRF 6326 Coaching Administration 3 CSRF 6329 Athletic Academic Advising and Counseling 3 CSRF 6341 Athletic - Academic Performance Enhancement 3 CSRF 6346 Human Kinetics 3 CSRF 6361 Administration of Athletic Academic Units 3 CSRF 6365 Coaching Science in Strength and Conditioning 3 CSRF 6367 Prevention and Care of Athletic Injury 3 CSRF 6377 Sport Publications & Graphic Design 3 CSRF 6381 Special Topics 3 Recreation & Fitness Block Classes (Minimum of 12 Hours) Courses Hours CSRF 6316 Recreation Program Administration 3 CSRF 6319 Outdoor Education and Summer Camp Administration 3 CSRF 6324 Sport, Fitness, and Recreation for Special Populations 3

 CSRF 6333 Disabled Sport and Recreation

-3 CSRF 6349 Behavioral Strategies for Health and Fitness 3 CSRF 6357 Health and Wellness Promotion 3 CSRF 6366 Exercise Assessment & Program Design 3 CSRF 6377 Sport Publications & Graphic Design 3 Open Elective for All Concentrations Courses Hours CSRF 6301 Instructional Strategies and Techniques 3 CSRF 6322 Administration of Special Events 3 CSRF 6331 Risk Management in Sport, Fitness, and Recreation 3 CSRF 6335 Leadership Applications 3 CSRF 6343 Sport, Health, and Fitness Facility Administration 3
+3 CSRF 6349 Community Health Strategies 3 CSRF 6357 Health and Wellness Promotion 3 CSRF 6366 Exercise Assessment & Program Design 3 CSRF 6377 Sport Publications & Graphic Design 3 Open Elective Courses for either option (Choose 5 courses) Courses Hours CSRF 6301 Instructional Strategies and Techniques 3 CSRF 6322 Administration of Special Events 3 CSRF 6331 Risk Management in Sport, Fitness, and Recreation 3 CSRF 6335 Leadership Applications 3 CSRF 6343 Sport, Health, and Fitness Facility Administration 3

 CSRF 6344 Facility Design and Operations